 6.4.3 Performance reviews

-The Associate Dean’s performance is reviewed annually by the Dean, with input from faculty and staff in the College.
-A substantive review is conducted after each three years of service.
-Reviews are conducted in accordance with university guidelines on review and reappointment of academic administrative officers.
+The Associate Dean’s performance is reviewed annually by the Dean.
+A cumulative review is conducted every three to five years in accordance with university bylaws 2.3.2 (“Administrative Evaluation”) on review and reappointment of academic administrative officers.

-6.5 Assistant Dean/Special Assistants to the Dean
+6.5 Assistant Dean for Business and Fiscal Affairs and/or Special Assistants to the Dean

 6.6 Administrative Council